leonardoInf/capacitor_plotting/README.md

 First line: Title of the graph

+Second line: Label for the measurement graph

+Third line: Label for the fitted graph

-Second line: Label for the x-axis
+Fourth line: Label for the x-axis

-Third line: Label for the y-axis
+Fifth line: Label for the y-axis

+Sixth Line: Mode (resistor/capacitor)

-Fourth line: Range tuple (startvalue, endvalue, step)
+Seventh line: Range tuple (startvalue, endvalue, step)

-Fifth line: Ignored line (e.g. dashes or blank line) to seperate the header from the actual data
+Eighth line: Ignored (to seperate the header from the actual data)

 Following lines: y values (data) - seperated by commata